Habib Kot

-Habib Kot is a village in Shikarpur district of Sindh province in Pakistan.
+Habib Kot, previously Van Radha Ram, is a village in Shikarpur district of Sindh province in Pakistan.
 It is 10 km in South of Shikarpur and 27 km in North of Sukkur.
 It is located at 27° 51 North and 68° 39 East and has an altitude of 187 ft.

 Habib Kot is famous for its railway station located on Rohri - Quetta railway line.
 It is the junction of Kotri - Habib Kot via Dadu and Larkana branch railway line.